Policies & FAQ

 When can I move into housing?

-(Fall 2014) First-time entering freshmen will move in on Saturday, August 9th.
-For students who are attending the August 8th Advising and Registration day, they may move in on Friday, August 8th after he/she has completed advising and registration All students must have completed an Advising and Registration day before moving into his/her housing assignment.
+(Spring 2015) First-time entering freshmen will move in on Wednesday, January 7th once orientation is complete.
 All students must be registered for classes and have paid their accounts in full or have sufficient awarded financial aid prior to moving into housing.
 (Students only need to pay accounts in full; proof of payment will be provided by ABAC Residence Life & Housing.)
-Returning students may begin moving in on Sunday, August 10th and continue through the August 13th, the first day of classes.
-All offices other than Residence Life & Housing will be closed on the weekend and students needing to speak with any other office should plan to move in on Monday or Tuesday, August 11 and 12.
+Returning students may begin moving in on Sunday, January 4th and continue through the January 8th, the first day of classes.
+All offices other than Residence Life & Housing will be closed on the weekend and students needing to speak with any other office should plan to move in Monday-Wednesday.

 Do I have to purchase a meal plan?

-Yes, all residents must purchase a meal plan, unless they are a junior or senior enrolled in a 4-year baccalaureate program.
+Yes, all residents must purchase a meal plan, unless he/she is a junior or senior enrolled in a 4-year baccalaureate program.

 How much is rent?
 What is included?